SuperHouse/Testomatic/ModuleGuide.md

 The Test Module supports the DUT mechanically, and connects it electrically to the test system.

+You need to create one test module for each type of device that you wish to test.
+Test modules can be swapped out as required.

 ![Test module](Images/Test-module-top.png)

 ## Test Pin Carrier Board (TPCB)